Greece’s waters are home to a wide range of marine animals, ranging from whales to sea turtles.

 There is a great fascination among many of us when it comes to sea-faring animals.
 Many remarkable marine animals can be found in the waters of Greece.

 Perhaps, it is the mystery that allures us.
 Whatever the reason may be, people cross continents, brave stormy seas and shell out thousands to catch glimpses of some of the sea’s most remarkable creatures.

 Mediterranean Monk Seals

 The rarest of all the marine animals in Greece, the Monk Seal is a cave-dwelling species of the seldom-seen animal.
 With just over 600 animals left in the wild, this truly is a rare breed of seal.

-Pushed this way by man, hunting and the destruction of their habitat, their numbers have been so greatly reduced that when a new seal colony was discovered, it was kept secret to protect the animals.
+Hunting and the destruction of their habitat have driven the Monk Seal population down, and their numbers have been so greatly reduced that whenever a new seal colony was discovered, it was kept secret to protect the animals.

-It might take you a while to spot one, but nowhere else in the Mediterranean is better for it.
+It might take you a while to spot one, but there is no better other spot in the Mediterranean for it.

 By far the largest marine animal in the sea surrounding Greece is the mighty Sperm Whale.